RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/GCP_Storage.md

  **Domain names,Sequential numeric IDs,Frequently updated identifiers,Hashed values** are *anti-patterns* which are not to be used for designing the row-key.

 **Best Practices**:-
-- Bigtable has a limit of 1,000 tables per instance.
+- Bigtable has a limit of **1,000 tables** per instance.
-- Limit table to around 100 column families to avoid performance issues.
+- Limit **table** to around **100 column families** to avoid performance issues.
-- Limit row size to 100 MB or less to maintain optimal read performance.
+- Limit **row size** to **100 MB or less** to maintain optimal read performance.
-- Keep cell size below 10 MB and use shorter row keys(4 KB or less) to optimize memory, storage, and response times in Cloud Bigtable.
+- Keep **cell size below 10 MB** and use **shorter row keys(4 KB or less) to optimize memory**, storage, and response times in Cloud Bigtable.
--  Minimum 1TB is required to store the data in bigtable.
+- **Minimum 1TB** is required to store the data in bigtable.
+- Google Cloud recommends keeping **storage utilization below 60% per node** in bigtable for low latency applications.

+**If you're running a performance test that depends upon Cloud Bigtable, be sure to follow these steps**
+- Use a production instance.
+- Use at least 300 GB of data.
+- Before you test, run a heavy pre-test for several minutes
+- Run your test for at least 10 minutes.

 **Note**:-
 **Failover** in cloud computing is the process of automatically transferring workloads from a failed or failing primary resource to a secondary resource in order to minimize downtime and ensure continuity of service.